zevictordantas/zevictordantas/README.md

 #### 🏆Description

-I'm experienced with leading investment projects, innovation consulting, startups and web development.
 To become a complete leader I'm always studying technologies, methodologies, investment analysis and business innovation, in order to be prepared to lead teams of developers, investment projects and innovative business.

 #### 🔭 Big dream